shaqok/STROLL_server/README.md

 - STROLL Main
   You can Find all the walking trails around you in main page.
-  and you can choose walking trails theme
+  Or you can also find walking trails based on the themes below.
   We basically support four themes.
   - With pet
   - Lake view